-The world's richest Hindu temple is considering moving all its 7.5 tonnes of stacked gold under the gold monetising scheme (GMS), reported Press Trust of India.
-The Tirumala Tirupati Devasthanam (TTD), the trust which operates and manages the Sri Venkateswara Swamy Temple in Tirupati (Andhra Pradesh), wants the government-run scheme to be tweaked a little more for it to deposit its entire gold holding.
+The Tirumala Tirupati Devasthanam, the world's richest Hindu temple, is considering moving all its 7.5 tonnes of stacked gold under the gold monetising scheme, reported Press Trust of India.
+The temple trust, which operates and manages the Sri Venkateswara Swamy Temple in Tirupati (Andhra Pradesh), wants the government-run scheme to be tweaked a little more for it to deposit its entire gold holding.

 A provision in the scheme proposes to consider and calculate the rate of interest as existing at the time of deposit and not at the time of return.
 The temple trust, however, has requested the government that such a provision in the scheme be changed, said trust's Executive Officer D. Sambasiva Rao.